geekmomprojects/RedJellies/Week3/Exercise3_1.md

 Look at one application note for this processor.

-## Project Board Investigation: STM32WB5MM-DK Discovery Kit
+## Board Investigation: STM32WB5MM-DK Discovery Kit